cmu-phil/tetrad-fx/README.md

 clear up in a few days.
-We are aiming for a first draft of this project (without any modeling facilities) with at least a workable subset of functionality by the end of September, 2023, and then we can decide whether to continue the project or scrap it.
+We are aiming for a first draft of this project (without any modeling facilities) with at least a workable subset of functionality by the end of September, 2023, or early Octovber at the latest, and then we can decide whether to continue the project or scrap it.
 Please bear with.
+So far it's not been much work, so sunk costs would be minimal.
 Once the first draft is available, of course, any comments will be welcome.

 One idea we had, which we're currently pursuing, is to shift the focus of